 Holding Responsible Parties Accountable for Wrongful Death

+If you have lost a loved one, no amount of money can adequately compensate you for the pain.
+But the law can help you hold those at fault accountable for their actions.
 Under Indiana law, wrongful death occurs when the death of a person is caused by the wrongful act or omission of another.
 A civil wrongful death claim can be brought against the responsible party for loss of life resulting from negligence or an intentional action.
 Although no amount of money could compensate you for your loss, a wrongful death claim is a way to seek justice for your loved one, hold the responsible party accountable, and seek compensation for your family.

 Compensation Available in an Indiana Wrongful Death Claim